 The DSL is a member of the leadership team.
-Our DSL is Josh Pollard.
+Our DSL is Stephen Hoult-Allen.
 The DSL takes lead responsibility for child protection and wider safeguarding across the federation.
+Stephen Hoult-Allen and Manda Sides act as Deputy Designated Safeguarding Leads across the federation.